Tax on Gifted Shares & Securities

 Find the best plan

-The sender of the gift need not report the gift in the Income Tax Return.
-The receiver of the gift should report the gift under Schedule Exempt Income if the income is exempt or Schedule OS (IFOS) if the income is taxable.
-If the gift is taxable, calculate tax liability at slab rates.
+The sender of the gift is not required to report the same in their Income Tax Return.
+However, the receiver of the gift should report it under Schedule Exempt Income if the income is exempt or Schedule OS (IFOS) if the income is taxable.
+If the gift is taxable, it will taxed at slab rates.

-On the sale of such shares & securities, report income as capital gains under Schedule CG.
-The taxpayer should file ITR-2 on the income tax website and pay tax at applicable rates.
+On selling such shares & securities, the income should be reported as capital gains under Schedule CG.
+The taxpayer should file ITR-2 and pay tax at applicable rates.

 Documentation

 It is very important to maintain proper documentation for gift transactions.
-It is advisable for the sender and receiver to maintain a registered gift deed as proof of the gift transaction.
+The sender and receiver should maintain a registered gift deed as proof of the gift transaction.
 In cases of scrutiny, the taxpayer can use this document to justify the genuineness of the gift transaction and avoid charges for tax evasion.

 FAQs